-Justice Roberts blocks Sen. Paul from naming whistleblower, source says -- and now Paul may force the issue
+Justice Roberts blocks Sen. Paul from naming whistleblower, source says -- and Paul may force the issue

 Seemingly responding to charges of hypocrisy, Schiff remarked on the Senate floor late Wednesday: "I'm no fan of John Bolton, but I like him a little more now than I used to."

 Whether or not the Senate will vote to call Bolton as a witness -- or whether he will legally be able to testify -- remain open questions.
-Republicans have suggested that Schiff himself should testify over his inconsistent statements concerning his panel's contacts with the whistleblower at the center of the impeachment probe.
+Republicans have suggested that Schiff himself should testify.

 Any witness resolution would likely require four Republican defections in the Senate, because in the event of a 50-50 tie, Chief Justice of the United States John Roberts is highly likely to abstain rather than assert his debatable power to cast a tie-breaking vote.

 The witness question will be decided later this week, after the question-and-answer session of the trial wraps up.

 Republicans, who have a 53-47 majority in the chamber, have suggested to Fox News that they would amend any witness resolution that subpoenas Bolton to also require the appearance of several additional witnesses favorable to the Trump administration -- likely killing support in the Senate for the whole witness package altogether.